 Safety Tips & Etiquette

 - Make your first visit without your dog to familiarize yourself with the site (parking, access gates, etc).
-Make your initial doggie visit at a time that is not as busy.
-Daytime hours during the week and late afternoons on the weekend are generally quiet times at the dog park.
+Make your initial visit with your dog at a time that is not busy.
+Daytime hours during the week and late afternoon hours on the weekend tend to have less traffic.

-- Know your dog!
+- Know your dog.
 Not all dogs are good candidates for off-leash dog parks.
 If your dog has not had regular interaction with other dogs, it may lack the necessary social skills to make your visit safe and enjoyable.
 Check for training schools that offer remedial socialization classes for adult dogs or for trainers who will work with you at the off-leash dog park.
 Socialize young puppies (8-16 weeks of age) at a puppy kindergarten class, not at the dog park.

-- Keep walking!
-Walking, rather than sitting or standing will help minimize defensive and territorial behaviors.
+- Keep walking.
+Walking, rather than sitting or standing, will help minimize defensive and territorial behaviors.
 This means that your dog is more likely to pass another dog with a friendly sniff instead of a stare down.